tpbilton/GUSrelate/README.md

 ```
 ## Generate matrix of error parameters (random)
 ## Note: would not recommend this in practice.
 Use either information in the VCF
-## or some otehr software to estimate the error parameter.
+## or some other software to estimate the error parameter.
 nSnps = grm$extractVar("nSnps")$nSnps
 nInd = grm$extractVar("nInd")$nInd
 ep_mat = matrix(plogis(rnorm(n = nSnps*nInd, mean = -10)), nrow=nInd, ncol=nSnps)